-Section I. Department Description
+Section I. Department Description & Overview

-The Education Department celebrated another year of growth and changes in the 2013-2014 academic year.
+The School of Education celebrated another year of growth and changes in the 2014-2015 academic year.
 The faculty in the Education and Physical Education programs moved forward to enhance growth in our current programs and to develop new programs at both the undergraduate and graduate levels.